rdo-infra/puppet-dlrn/README.md

 ####`rsyncport`
 This is the port number for ssh in server where builtdir and reports are replicated.
 Defaults to `22`.

+####`enable_public_rsync`
+If set to true, enable a public rsyncd module for the worker repos.
+Defaults to `false`.

+####`public_rsync_hosts_allow`
+If `enable_public_rsync` is true, this variable defines a list of hosts/networks which will be allowed to sync from this module.
+Defaults to `undef`, which means everyone can sync.

 ####`server_type`
 This defines if the server where the worker is being configured is primary or passive (see explanation in Class: dlrn section).
-Defaults to the value defined
+Defaults to the value defined in class dlrn.

 ####`db_connection`
 This parameter defines a database connection string to be used by DLRN, in the SQLAlchemy syntax.
 Defaults to 'sqlite://commits.sqlite', which is a local SQLite3 database.